Things I Wish I Knew Before My Wedding

 When picking your music, try to think about the whole day.

-Don’t just pick your favorite songs for the dance floor – you’ll want music that will create a mood and memories for all your guests.
+Don’t just pick your favorite songs for the dance floor – you’ll want music to create a mood and memories for all your guests.

 Including everyone is especially important if you have a diverse group of friends and family.